piechartssuck/courses/content/syllabus/index.md

 ## Conduct and Expectations

-Here are the rules, expectations, and policies that I came up with or stole from other professors:
+Here are the rules, expectations, and policies that I have developed or adapted from other professors:

-- **Late work**: Barring the in-class only tasks (if applicable), past due deliverables will only be accepted up to 48 hours after the initial time and due date.
-For each full day an assignment is late, 10% of the final calculated grade will be deducted.
+- **Late work**: Except for in-class tasks (if applicable), late submissions will be accepted up to 48 hours after the original due date.
+A 10% deduction from the final grade will be applied for each full day the assignment is late.
 All submissions must be made via <a href='https://ecampus.wvu.edu/' target='_blank'>eCampus</a> and are not accepted by any other means (e.g. email, paper, singing telegram). <span style="color:#20c499; font-weight: bold">There are no exceptions to this overarching policy</span>.

-- **Participation**: Please ensure that you are engaged and participate.
-Engagement is mostly defined by you — if that means commenting and asking/answering questions - great; but if it means being being disrespectful or flaking off - not so great.
+- **Participation**: Please stay engaged and actively participate.
+How you engage is up to you — whether it’s through commenting, asking, or answering questions, that’s great.
+However, if engagement means being disrespectful or disengaging, that’s not so great.

-- **Justifications**: On any submission or posting, you must justify any assertion.
-I don’t know what you know so its your job to provide all of the necessary evidence to convince me that you do know what you say you know.
+- **Justifications**: For every submission or post, you must justify your assertions.
+Since I cannot assume what you already know, it is your responsibility to provide the necessary evidence to demonstrate your understanding.
 While you’ve probably heard this multiple times over your life, think of it this way: if someone tells you that *the core of the Earth is made of glitter*, the first question you should be asking is *what’s your evidence?*.

 - **Rubrics**: While there are valid reasons for the utilization of a rubric in undergraduate classes, at the graduate level I do not (often) provide nor use a such an item to guide or evaluate your submission due to four primary concerns:<br>

-  1. When writing anything in academia that is pivotal (a thesis, dissertation, journal article, report, etc.), a rubric isn’t typically provided.
+  1. In academic writing, especially for significant works like a thesis, dissertation, journal article, or report, a rubric is not usually provided.
-  2. If you write within the limitations as defined in a rubric, then creativity may be stifled (i.e. writing to the rubric rather than constructing a product from the ground up).
+  2. Writing strictly within the constraints of a rubric can sometimes limit creativity (i.e. writing to the rubric rather than constructing a product from the ground up).
-  3. Feedback can only be given along the criteria listed within a rubric which limits your learning as a student and constrains me as the instructor.
+  3. Feedback is restricted to the criteria outlined in a rubric, which can limit your learning as a student and constrain me as the instructor.
-  4. Unless you are in a very specific area, the real world does not use rubrics!
+  4. Outside of very specific fields, the real world typically does not rely on rubrics!
       <br>
       <br>